GuillaumeDesforges/git-teaching-material/practical-session/src/instructions.md

 We'll start with the simplest.

+In this scenario, you will learn how to create a new file, commit changes locally, and synchronize them with a remote repository without encountering conflicts.
+You will also understand how to fetch changes made by collaborators and integrate them into your local repository.

 - On computer 1
   - Create a new file in the folder of the repository, with the following Python script
     ```python